Seeing the bigger picture – monitoring rewilding

 Although, we might intrinsically know that the landscape is changing, how can we convey these amazing changes to someone who’s never experienced rewilding firsthand?
 How can we really show that rewilding is restoring nature and having wider beneficial impacts on individuals and communities?
 What can we do to strengthen the case that rewilding is a viable route to restoring our lands and seas?

-At Rewilding Britain we frequently get asked these sorts of questions, particularly by members of the Rewilding Network, who are rewilding land and sea at almost 1,000 sites across Britain.
+At Rewilding Britain we frequently get asked these sorts of questions, particularly by members of the Rewilding Network, who number almost 1,000 and are rewilding across Britain.
 And the answer – in part, at least – lies in monitoring and collecting high-quality data.

 What is monitoring?